 If you would like to be a Guest or Sponsor with the Story Walking Radio Hour, call of text Wendy at 401 529-6830.

-Wendy is the author of The Difference Maker and The Angel Heart.
-She is Rhode Island's regional editor for Green Teacher and writes articles for Natural Awakenings Magazine Boston edition and D7RN's Sustainable Living News.
-As an environmental educator, she currently develops and teaches Nature Drawing curriculum for The Empowerment Factory, based in Pawtucket, RI.
-She is also an Abundance Ambassador for Food Forest Abundance.
+Wendy writes articles for Natural Awakenings Magazine Greater Boston/Rhode Island edition and D7RN's Sustainable Living News.
+She has also published work in Green Teacher magazine.
+As an environmental arts educator, she helps create and teach Nature Drawing curriculum for The Empowerment Factory, based in Pawtucket, RI.
+She is also a permaculture gardener and an Abundance Ambassador for Food Forest Abundance.